Vasileios20/simeio-therapy/README.md

 ## About Us Page

 The About Us Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand and a [our team section](#our-team-section) with 4 cards of the therapists with links to CV Pages.
-These links contained on the "View profile" button in which there is shadow to create 3D effect.
+The links contained on the "View profile" button styled with a shadow to create 3D effect.

 ![About Us Page](documentation/features-img/about-us.png)